realdanielbyrne/N-BEATS-Lightning/readme.md

 - **Parameter Sharing and Scalability**:
   N-BEATS is designed with parameter sharing across the blocks, which promotes scalability and efficiency in training and inference.

-- **Performance**:
-  N-BEATS has shown state-of-the-art performance on a variety of benchmark time series forecasting datasets, making it a robust choice for many forecasting applications.

 - **Fast Learning**:
   N-BEATS is a fast learner, and it can be trained in a few epochs on a single GPU.
 This makes it easy to experiment with different hyperparameters and architectures.
-It generally settles quickly into a relative minimum, and overtraining typically hurts the model's performance.
-Since many models can be trained quickly, it is easy to build an ensemble of models to improve performance and generalization.
+It generally settles quickly into a relative minimum.
+Since many models can be trained quickly, it is easy to build an ensemble of differnt models to improve performance and generalization.

 The N-BEATS algorithm is a powerful tool for time series forecasting, providing a blend of automatic learning, interpretability, and robust performance across different domains.